The Evil Dead: Principal photography

 The film was made on Kodak 16mm film stock with a rented camera.
 The inexperienced crew made filming a "comedy of errors".
 The first day of filming led to them getting lost in the woods during a scene shot on a bridge.
 Several crew members were injured during the shoot, and because of the cabin's remoteness, securing medical assistance was difficult.
 One notably gruesome moment on set involved ripping off Baker's eyelashes during removal of her face-mask.
-Because of the low budget, contact lenses as thick as glass had to be applied to the actors to achieve the "demonic eyes" effect.
+Because of the low budget, thick glass contact lenses had to be applied to the actors to achieve the "demonic eyes" effect.
 The lenses took ten minutes to apply, and could only be left on for about 15 minutes because eyes could not "breathe" with them applied.
 Campbell later commented that to get the effect of wearing these lenses, they had to put "Tupperware" over their eyes.

 Raimi developed a sense of mise en scène, coming up with ideas for scenes at a fast rate.
 He had drawn several crude illustrations to help him break down the flow of scenes.
 The crew was surprised when Raimi began using Dutch angles during shots to build atmosphere during scenes.
 To accommodate Raimi's style of direction, several elaborate, low-budget rigs had to be built, since the crew could not afford a camera dolly.
 One involved the "vas-o-cam", which relied on a mounted camera that was slid down long wooden platforms to create a more fluid sense of motion.

 Sam Raimi's brother Ted Raimi was the "fake shemp" in several scenes.

 A camera trick used to emulate a Steadicam inexpensively was the "shaky cam", which involved mounting the camera to a piece of wood and having two camera operators sprint around the swamp.
 During scenes involving the unseen force in the woods watching the characters, Raimi had to run through the woods with the makeshift rig, jumping over logs and stones.
 This often proved difficult due to mist in the swamp.
 The film's final scene was shot with the camera mounted to a bike, while it was quickly driven through the cabin to create a seamless long take.